 Using a term like “Agnostic Atheist” (today) is a very short way of saying, I have examined all the evidence (or lack of) and reject it.
 I don’t believe in any god(s), nor do I know for a fact a god doesn’t exist and don’t reject the possibility.
 I have no issue with folks using the modifier, but understand why some might take issue with it.

-I will continue to use Atheist, as I actively do not believe gods exist.
+I will continue to use Atheist, as I believe gods do not exist.
 Maybe even the “redundant” Agnostic Atheist to describe my position because the most important thing in these debates is communication.
 Folks understand what these terms mean, they are the modern colloquial use that provide new/modified definitions, and there really is no point in splitting hairs over an academic definition.
+However I will question people on their use of logic in these situations and try and get them to understand the different definitions.

 Academically, at least philosophically, most people who identify as Atheist (as a lack belief atheist) are actually Agnostic.
 Perhaps it is the fear of the burden of proof and the conflation between belief, certainty and knowledge that makes Atheists drawn to “lack” rather than the more philosophical definition.

 Does the academic language need to catch up with the colloquial use, or do we need to correct our use?
-Hopefully this article has helped clear things up for you.
+Hopefully this article has helped clear things up for you with how things are used in different ways, and how the language has evolved.

 - Draper, P. (2017) ‘Atheism and Agnosticism’ in The Stanford Encyclopedia of Philosophy [Online].
 Available at https://plato.stanford.edu/entries/atheism-agnosticism/ (Accessed 7 June 2019.)